The Swimming-Pool Library: Plot summary

 Will visits Charles at his home, where he lives with his servant Lewis.
 Lewis is curt, even slightly aggressive and seems jealously protective of Nantwich.
 Charles's house is filled with memorabilia and books; there are homoerotic paintings as well as a portrait of a beautiful African boy.
 In the cellar, they look at some Roman mosaics and Charles asks Will to write his biography for him.

 At the Corry, Will is attracted to Phil, a young bodybuilder.
 Despite his physique, Phil is shy and a sexual novice.
-Will suspects that Phil is the man with whom he had sex in the cinema.

 James believes that Will is wasting his intelligence and his literary skill and urges him to write Charles's biography.
 Will returns to Charles's house to find him locked in his bedroom by Lewis.
 Their master/servant relationship is complex and fraught.
-Will takes Charles’ diaries and notes home.
+Will takes Charles' diaries and notes home.

-On the train, Will cruises a young man whom he takes home; they engage in sexual intercourse.
-He begins to read Charles's papers.

 Charles's early life vividly illustrates themes central to the experience of being homosexual, privileged and British.
 Will reads of his boyhood at public school, where he experienced sexuality by turns brutal and tender.
 He is cruelly raped by one boy but later taken under the protection of an older boy, Strong, who treats him gently.
 Strong became a soldier in the Great War, was badly injured and died insane.
 Charles becomes aware that he is strongly attracted to black men when he is openly propositioned by an American soldier.
-He experiences feelings of desperate arousal, fear and revulsion and flees.
+He experiences feelings of desperate arousal, fear and revulsion, and flees.

 As a student, Charles goes on a spree with some friends in the country.
 They go to an abandoned hunting lodge and drink champagne.
 Charles has sex with one of them; a young man who feels insecure about his (comparatively) modest background and sexual inexperience.

 As a young man, Charles enters the Foreign Service and travels to Sudan to act as a regional administrator.
 He is enchanted by the land and powerfully drawn to African men but finds himself cut off by race, rank and position.
 Charles ruminates on the sense of devotion that homosexuality can foster between men and how that devotion aids duty and right action.

 Phil invites Will back to his lodgings in the hotel where Phil works as a waiter.
 Phil wants sex but is too shy so Will seduces him.

-Will goes to the opera with James and his grandfather.
-The opera is Billy Budd.
-Will is struck almost to tears by the homoerotic and emotional power of the work.
-During the conversation afterwards, the subject of Benjamin Britten’s own homosexuality arises and they talk about his relationship with E. M. Forster, who co-wrote the libretto.
-The relationship between gay sexual expression and art is gently explored.